 - Use battery-operated candles instead of real candles.
 Become familiar with candle fire safety tips.

 - Ensure your smoke alarms are working by testing them at least once a month and replacing batteries once a year.

 - Review your home fire escape plan with the whole family and tell your visitors about it.
 Practice your home fire drill routinely.

-The National Fire Protection Association (NFPA) discourages the use of outdoor gas-fueled turkey fryers that immerse the turkey in hot oil.
+The National Fire Protection Association (NFPA) discourages outdoor gas-fueled turkey fryers that immerse the turkey in hot oil.
 They also urge those who prefer deep-fried turkey to consider the new type of “oil-less turkey fryer.”
 However, if you still prefer the traditional hot oil fryers, consider these safety tips:

 - Only use your turkey fryer outdoors on a sturdy, level surface well away from people, pets, and combustible things.

 - Don’t overfill the cooking pot.
 Ahead of time, test the turkey in the pot with water to determine the correct amount of oil you will need.